 Advice to Officials of Other Local Governments.
-When members advise and respond to inquiries from elected or appointed officials of other local governments, they should inform the administrators of those communities.
+When members advise and respond to inquiries from elected or appointed officials of other local governments, they should inform the administrators of those communities in order to uphold local government professionalism.

 Tenet 3.
 Demonstrate by word and action the highest standards of ethical conduct and integrity in all public, professional, and personal relationships in order that the member may merit the trust and respect of the elected and appointed officials, employees, and the public.